|Take a little walk||08/10/22|

 Around that same time, iodine deficiency was also widespread in Sweden, leading them to begin adding iodine to table salt in 1936.
 Iodized salt first became available in Michigan in 1924, and although salt is not federally mandated to contain iodine, recent estimates suggest that about 75% of US households use iodized salt.
 That said, nowadays the major source of dietary iodine here in the US is from dairy products (due to iodine's use in the milking industry), seafoods, and some bread doughs.

-The Paleolithic Diet, which is popular nowadays (here's my take on it), purports to reflect the style of eating from before widespread agriculture, excluding grains, legumes, refined sugars, oils, and salt.
+The Paleolithic Diet, which is popular nowadays, purports to reflect the style of eating from before widespread agriculture, excluding grains, legumes, refined sugars, oils, and salt.
 It's been widely touted as an effective diet for weight loss, and like the Atkins Diet and other such fad diets, in my opinion it mainly works because people stop eating junk.
 Until recently the Paleo Diet has appeared to be fairly healthy, but a study performed in Sweden and published recently in the European Journal of Clinical Nutrition (doi:10.1038/ejcn.2017.134) suggests otherwise.

 The authors recruited 49 postmenopausal and healthy women (average age: 60) who were clinically overweight or obese and randomly assigned them to a 2-year plan of either a Paleolithic Diet (PD) or a diet based on the Swiss government's nutrition recommendations (called the Nordic Nutrition Recommendations diet, or NNR).
 The women received 12 group training sessions in following their assigned diet and kept dietary records of their food intake, which were collected at the 6-month and 24-month marks.
 At the start of the study, at 6 months, and at 24 months (the end of the study), the participants provided blood and urine samples so the authors could evaluate their iodine intake (among other markers).